Modern RFID labels these days often are referring specifically designed and manufactured RFID adhesive-backed tags or stickers.

 RFID tags are attached to assets in other ways too.
 Many hard tags, especially those used with active RFID tags, are attached with metal fasteners such as screws.
 Button tags used in laundry venues as well as others places can be glued, but also sewn, heat-sealed or tied.
 Die cut tags with circular holes allow hang tags to dangle from lanyards, cords, cables, and zip ties.
 Popular fob tags swing from key chains.
 Die cut RFID hang tags can also be cut to form a hang hook in the tag itself, thus enabling the tag to hang itself.

 As indicated, some tags are more suitable for particular uses than others.
 Vendors will identify RFID tags to indicate their most common uses.
 To this group belong asset tags, inventory tags, container tags.
 Access tags and credential tags also belong in this classification.

-Wristbands, windshield and mirror tags, metal mount tags, flex tags and folding tabs tags are all unique in their own right--some to be snapped on, some to cling to uneven surfaces, go around curves and to fold.
+Wristbands, windshield and mirror tags, metal mount tags, flex tags and folding tab tags are all unique in their own right--some can be snapped on, others cling to uneven surfaces, and a few go around curves or fold.
 It is amazing how many descriptors an RFID tag can take before it takes its suitable place in any particular enterprise.
 But, by naming through descriptors, a tag consumer can take advantage in knowing the niches into which tags fall.